-According to the BLS, jobs for television, motion picture, and video camera operators are expected to increase at the slower-than-average pace of 6% from 2012 to 2022.
+According to the BLS, jobs for television, motion picture, and video camera operators are expected to increase at the average pace of 14% from 2019 to 2029.
 Video camera operation is a highly competitive field, and developing a broad skill set can improve opportunities for job security.
 As technology continues to develop, professionals with traditional television experience may find opportunities in digital production and Internet programming.
-The BLS reported in May 2012 that the median annual salary for television, motion picture, and video camera operators was $40,300.
+The BLS reported in May 2019 that the median annual salary for television, motion picture, and video camera operators was $55,160.

 Alternative Career Options

 For a few other options in the field of camera operation, consider these careers:

 Like video camera operators, photographers capture images, but photographers capture still images, while video camera operators record moving images.
 Photographers may specialize in capturing a particular type of still image, such as portraits, landscapes or aerial images.
 The level of education required to work as a photographer depends on the type of business.
 For example, while portrait photographers may take a few classes to learn their craft, news photographers may be required to have a bachelor's degree.